cnrancher/docs/content/rancher/v2.x/en/installation/ha/helm-rancher/chart-options/_index.md

 ### Customizing your Ingress

-To customize or use a different ingress with Rancher server you can set your own Ingress annotations.
+To customize or use a different ingress with Rancher Server you can set your own Ingress annotations.

 Example on setting a custom certificate issuer: